m6A RNA Methylation and Demethylation Cycle. Credit: EpiGentek/Ferrufino E. (2017). Click to enlarge.

 High-throughput sequencing experiments have demonstrated that m6A modifications are not randomly distributed, but are instead enriched at specific transcript landmarks.
 Interestingly, m6A modifications are typically found clustered around stop codons, in 3’UTRs, and within long internal exons.
 The locations of these modifications imply a role in translational control.
 Furthermore, previous studies have shown that m6A modifications in mRNAs or non-coding RNAs play essential roles in various bioprocesses including embryonic stem cell maintenance and differentiation, meiotic progression, circadian rhythm, heat shock response, and neuronal function.

 For absorbance-based quantitation of N6-methyladenosine in RNA in an ELISA-like format use the EpiQuik m6A RNA Methylation Quantification Kit (Colorimetric).
 This kit is ideal for direct detection of m6A RNA methylation status using total RNA isolated from any species.
-View our wide range of RNA methylation kits.
+View our wide range of RNA methylation kits and our m6A Antibody.

 Self-renewal of glioblastoma stem cells is regulated by m6A RNA methylation.
 Credit: Cui C. et al. (2017).

 There have also been links between alteration in m6A levels and abnormal cellular differentiation states present in cancer. m6A modifications have been shown to play a role in leukemia, brain cancer, breast cancer, and lung cancer.

 The key proteins for m6A modification, WTAP and FTO, have been shown to be highly expressed in acute myeloid leukemia (AML), AML-carrying NPM1 mutations and/or FLT3-ITD, which suggests that m6A modification in this subtype of AML is tightly and sophistically controlled by both writers and eraser regulators.